Tanq16/blog_site/_posts/2022-07-24-aws-saa-notes.md

 ## S3 (Simple Storage Service)
 * S3 scales automatically with demand.
-* An S3 URL is of the form → `https://bucket-name.s3.region.amazonaws.com/key-name` where key-name is basically the filename.
+* An S3 URL is of the form &rarr; `https://bucket-name.s3.region.amazonaws.com/key-name` where key-name is basically the filename.
 * Versioning cannot be disabled once enabled and a deleted (versioned) object can be restored by removing the delete marker.
 * S3 Replication does not replicate existing objects or delete markers by default.
 * S3 Object Lock can store objects using a WORM (write once read many) model, which has following modes.